Portuguese art: Neorealism and the second Modernist generation

+Maria Helena Vieira da Silva's works on display.

 The surrealist movement spurred the development of a unique form of abstraction in Portugal, known as Lyrical Abstractionism.
 Artists such as Fernando Azevedo, Fernando Lanhas, Joaquim Rodrigo, René Bértholo, and Vespeira were central to this style.
 Meanwhile, Lanhas, Rodrigo, and Nadir Afonso played significant roles in the advancement of Geometric abstraction.
 Additionally, the abstract artist Maria Helena Vieira da Silva gained prominence, though much of her work was produced abroad.
 A Biblioteca em fogo was selected as one of the ten most important artistic works in Portugal by the Europeana project.
 Carlos Botelho, connected to Expressionism, was known for his street scenes of Lisbon.

 In the 1950s, the debate between modern formalism versus abstractionism and neo-realist content versus figurativism persisted, fuelled by the enduring influence of a retrograde academic tradition.
 Emerging artists of the new generation, driven by a shared pursuit of socially relevant art but working from diverse approaches, included Querubim Lapa, João Hogan, Augusto Gomes, Arlindo Vicente, Mário Dionísio, Avelino da Costa Cunhal, Nuno San Payo, Manuel Ribeiro de Pavia, Cipriano Dourado, and sculptors Maria Barreira, Vasco da Conceição, Jorge Vieira, and Lagoa Henriques.

 Critiquing the Sixth General Exhibition of Plastic Arts in 1951, Lima de Freitas urged young artists to sustain their enthusiasm for social issues and avoid allowing sentimentality, formalism, or exaggerated lyricism to obscure the "brutal and impetuous reality of things and men."
 He called on them to remain committed to portraying everyday life and creating art aimed at reforming the world for a better future.

 António Areal was a forerunner of Nova Figuração (New Figuration) followed, to some extent, by Nuno de Siqueira.
 António Quadros (1933-1994) graduated in painting from the Porto School of Fine Arts.
 In 1958-1959 he was at the École des Beaux-Arts de Paris on a scholarship from the Calouste Gulbenkian Foundation.
 He was influenced by Marc Chagall and Pablo Picasso, as well as by Mexican painters and Latin American surrealists.
 He was also a ceramist and is credited with discovering the ceramist Rosa Ramalho.
 His Raparigas (Girls, 1950-1958, Museu Nacional Soares dos Reis) depicts two stylized girls, possibly Mexican (or Asian) peasants, sitting back-to-back, bathed in an intense dark blue light.

 Throughout the decade, the art world remained caught in this impasse between figuration and abstraction.